ddorstijn/workpage/README.md

-# workpage-vite
+# workpage-solid

-This template should help get you started developing a vanilla web extension in Vite.
+This template should help get you started developing a solid web extension in Vite.

 ## Usage Notes